 Since we’re talking about cars, here are two lessons on raising your prices that you can take from car dealerships.

-Charge more & anchor with a larger number.
+Charge more and anchor with a larger number

 I’m not saying they were tricky.
 They weren’t.
-They were very up front about everything.
-But in context of a larger decision, the little one was silly and not worth debating.
+They were very upfront about everything.
+But in the context of a larger decision, the little one was silly and not worth debating.